 Joining PHC enhances your overall healthcare by providing options and services that are not available in traditional primary care practices.
 These comprehensive patient-centered services form the cornerstone of your personalized health care plan and allow each patient to individually and selectively tailor our services to meet their medical and wellness needs.

 Is Personalized HealthCare of Tucson a Concierge Medical Practice?

 The term “concierge” medicine is used to describe many types of medical practices, such as direct care and membership medical practices, where a fee is collected to provide benefits that are not covered by insurance.
 PHC is a membership medical practice and charges a membership fee, bills insurance, collects co-pays, and co-insurance.
 In return for the fee, the patient receives benefits such as faster appointment scheduling, adequate time to address your medical needs, enhanced access to your physician and many additional services.
 PHC maintains accreditation with Medicare and most private insurance companies.

 Other types of Concierge Practices such as direct primary care practices typically charge a much higher fee than membership practices and do not bill insurance.
 Direct primary care is considered by the State of Arizona to be a service distinct from health insurance.
-Direct primary care physicians do not participate in any insurance plans and therefore do not maintain accreditation with Medicare and most private insurance companies.
+Direct primary care Providers do not participate in any insurance plans and therefore do not maintain accreditation with Medicare and most private insurance companies.
 Direct primary care practices collect a fee from the patient to belong to the practice and provide unlimited outpatient access.
 However, the patient must still have health insurance that meets the minimum essential coverage mandated by the Affordable Care Act.

 Why should I pay an annual membership fee?